Gabro777/SuggestionTextFieldMenu-SwiftUI/README.md

     }

- And here the core part, inside the body Add in this order: ScrollView , LazyVStack and a ForEach to handle the showing of the view here's the code:
+And here the core part, inside the body Add in this order: ScrollView, LazyVStack, and a ForEach to handle the showing of the view here's the code:

      ScrollView {
                 LazyVStack(spacing: 0) {